 Improper parking

 When it comes to parallel parking, for example, if you’re off even by just a little bit, you fail the test.
-So make sure your steering is precise; it’s also important to place your car within a reasonable distance of the curb.
-Try not to hit it or end up being parked too far away.
+So make sure your steering is precise; a placplacingable distance of the curb is also important.
+Try n is also important to hit it or end up being parked too far away.

 Incorrect observations at a junction

 So this is the most common reason for failing a driving exam, according to the DVLA.
-Although there are many different types of junction, a few general rules to keep in mind when approaching them are; looking out for clues that a junction is upon you, these are things like an increase in traffic, cars reducing their speed, and road signs.
-As you drive to the junction, be sure to slow down, put on your signal, and change to a lower gear before coming to a stop.
+Although there are many different types of junctions, a few general rules to keep in mind when approaching them are; looking out for clues that a link is upon you; these are things like an increase in traffic, cars reducing their speed, and road signs.
+As you drive to the intersection, slow down, put on your signal, and change to a lower gear before stopping.

 Improper lane changing

-When your driving examiner asks you to change lanes, remember to follow the below:
+When your driving examiner asks you to change lanes, remember to follow the following:

 - Look first